henryossinger/Active-Directory/README.md

 <p>
 <h2>2.
 Ensuring Connectivity between the Client and Domain Controller</h2>

 To check connectivity simply ping the DC's private IP.
 By default, Windows Server has echo requests from ICMPv4 blocked in the firewall, meaning the pings are going to drop.
 To change this we use RDP to open the DC's VM and change these settings in the windows firewall.
-Now when we ping the DC's private IP we see responses ensuring our connect is good.
+Now when we ping the DC's private IP we see responses ensuring our connection is good.
 </p>
 <br />